RenatusRS/Delivery-System-Simulation/README.md

 ## Requirements
 - **Java JDK 1.8**: For all business logic and class implementations.
-- **SQL Server Management Studio 17.0**: For database management and stored procedures.
+- **SQL Server Management Studio 17.0**: For database management and running stored procedures and triggers in Transact-SQL.

 ## How-To Run
 1. Restore the database from `database.bak` found in the `sql` folder using **SQL Server Management Studio**.